mariadb-corporation/mdbci/docs/src/virtual_machines/using_shared_disks.md

 }
 ```

-## libvirt
+## Notes

+- Disk image files automatically created by MDBCI (i.e., those stored in the `images/` subdirectory of the configuration directory) will be deleted when the entire configuration is destroyed.
-- Images will be deleted on the whole configuration destroy.
-This does not apply to destruction of individual nodes.
+This does not apply to images specified via `image_path`, nor to partial destruction (e.g., removing individual nodes).

-- You can find shared disks block device names in the `shared-disks` file in the home directory.
+- You can find the block device names of shared disks in the `shared-disks` file located in the home directory on the virtual machine.

+- At the moment, this functionality is supported only for virtual machines using libvirt.